 \section{Introduction}

 The study of human happiness has been cited as one of the fastest growing research fields in economics over the last two decades (\cite {kahneman_developments_2006, clark_relative_2008, stutzer_recent_2013}).
 By looking at what socioeconomic and other factors predict (or cause) people to report higher or lower scores on a subjective well-being (SWB) scale, researchers have been able to add new insights to what have become standard views in economics.
-For example, studies of job and life satisfaction have shown that people tend to care a great deal more about relative income than absolute income (\cite {clark_satisfaction_1996,ferrer-i-carbonell_income_2005}), while unemployment is likely to hurt less when there are more of it around (\cite {clark_unemployment_2003,powdthavee_are_2007}).
-The use of SWB data has therefore enabled economists to directly test many of the assumptions made in conventional economic models that may have been previously untestable before the availability of proxy utility data (e.g., \cite {di_tella_preferences_2001, stevenson_subjective_2013, gruber_cigarette_2006, boyce_money_2013}).
-It has also led many policy makers to start redefining what it means to be successful as a community and as a nation (\cite{kahneman_toward_2004, stiglitz_measurement_2009}).
+For example, studies of job and life satisfaction have shown that people tend to care far more about relative income rather than absolute income (\cite {clark_satisfaction_1996,ferrer-i-carbonell_income_2005}), while unemployment is likely to hurt less when there is more of it around (\cite {clark_unemployment_2003,powdthavee_are_2007}).
+The use of SWB data has therefore enabled economists to test many of the assumptions in conventional economic models that might have been untestable before the availability of proxy utility data (e.g., \cite{di_tella_preferences_2001, stevenson_subjective_2013, gruber_cigarette_2006, boyce_money_2013}).
+It has also led many policy makers to start redefining what it means to be successful as a community and as a nation (\cite{kahneman_toward_2004, stiglitz_measurement_2009, de_neve_sdgs_2020}).

-A key component of happiness research is to understand the determinants of SWB and how they compare within and across populations.
-The field's rapid growth is partly due to the abundance of accessible SWB data and how they appear to be easy to analyze using familiar methods.
-In particular, a widely adopted approach to estimate SWB in the literature is either by linear regression (OLS) or ordinal methods (either ordered probit or logit).
-See, e.g., \cite{ferrericarbonell_how_2004}.
-And, as is customary in many applied fields of economics, conclusions are then drawn based on conditional and unconditional mean comparisons using these estimates.
-However, happiness economists' \textit{laissez-faire} attitude to performing mean comparisons on SWB while using seemingly harmless econometric techniques have come under recent scrutiny.
+One objective of happiness research is to understand the determinants of SWB and how they compare across groups.
+The predominant approach to the SWB data analysis is either through linear regression (OLS) or ordinal parametric methods (e.g. ordered probit or logit); see \cite {ferrericarbonell_how_2004} for a comprehensive discussion on the validity of both approaches.
+Conclusions are then drawn, as is common in applied fields of economics and other social sciences, based on conditional or unconditional mean comparisons using these estimates.
+Recent studies, however, have suggested that there might be a serious methodological problem associated with these standard estimation approaches.